 Prior to joining VTC in 2013, Melissa was a program advisor for Union Institute and University’s Bachelor of Arts program.
 Melissa has a B.A. and M.A. with a concentration in Literature and Writing from Union Institute and University.

 Dianne is an education and training specialist with the Continuing Education Division of Vermont Tech.
 She consults and presents for businesses, schools, professional groups, and organizations in the United States and Canada.
 Dianne’s interactive seminars focus on strengthening individual and group capacity through training and development in leadership skills, change and conflict management, communication skills, and facilitation tools and techniques.
 Dianne has served as an educator for over thirty years and has been recognized for her excellence in teaching.
-She holds both a Professional Educator and Administrator License in education from the State of Vermont.
-Dianne is a certified trainer of Malcolm Baldrige Quality Concepts and a certified facilitator for Developmental Dimensions International Learning Systems (DDI®).
+She holds an Administrator License in education from the State of Vermont.
+Dianne is a certified trainer of Malcolm Baldrige Quality Concepts for schools and is a certified facilitator for Developmental Dimensions International Learning Systems (DDI®).
 Her education includes a B.S. and M.Ed. from the University of Vermont.

 Molly grew up and lives in Peacham, VT with her family.
 She received her BS in Botany with a minor in Forestry from UVM and has her Masters in Place-based Education.
 Molly has worked in agriculture and science education for the past 12 years.
 She currently manages the Vermont Tech Vegetable Production Program and is the Agriculture Training Specialist for CEWD.
 She help manage and operate her family farm at home.